Email autopsy image

 Here’s an email I got from an AI company founder.

-However, an email from a founder typically follows the thread of ‘I love this product or service, so you should too.
+However, an email from a founder typically follows the logic of ‘I love this product or service, so you should too.
 Pleeeeeease love my product or service’.

 Cold email from someone who was lying a little bit